 The online tool is currently available in English, Spanish and Chinese (traditional).

 - Call 1-800-649-4357 with any questions about WIC nutrition services and enrollment.

 - Locate your Department of Health District Office

-- An overview of the WIC Program for participants is available in multiple languages.
+- "What is WIC?"
+This overview of the WIC Program is available in multiple languages:

 The U.S Department of Agriculture prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)